Understanding Cough in Children

 What Are Different Types of Coughs & How Do You Tell Them Apart?

-- The sound of the cough is a clue, but it does not tell the whole story.
+The sound of the cough is a clue, but it does not tell the whole story.
 In general, coughs fall into two categories: wet or dry.
 Both coughs tend to get worse at bedtime and during colder months in the year.

 In most cases, the history and physical exam are sufficient for doctors to determine the best treatment for your child's cough.

 When Do I Call My Doctor About a Cough?